afisman/MtrackerServer/README.md

 TOKEN_SECRET=
 MONGODB_URI=
 PORT=
+ORIGIN=

 Token secret: can be any string of characters you want.
 MongoDB URI: this will be the URI you get from your Mongo Atlas account, it can also be a local cluster if you prefer to only run it locally, this would mean no deployment.
 PORT: Can be any port you choose, if running locally, needs to be the same number used in the client side, usually in the 5000- 5050 range is ok.
+ORIGIN: Must be the url for the deployed frontend that will fetch the data from the server.

 Then run the following commands